YesAndNYC/yesandnyc/_posts/2016-07-01-hello-world.md

 ---
 layout: blog
-title: Why I'm building a new consulting brand called Yes! and...
+title: Why I'm building a new consulting practice called Yes! and...
-subtitle: Some thinking on containers, connected networks and consulting
+subtitle: Some thinking on containers, connected networks and independent consulting
 ---

-Hello world.
+Hello world!

+You're likely reading this because you know me and are curious what I've been up to recently.
 I've been working in digital marketing for over 10 years now - and self employed as a freelance consultant for the last 18 months.
-Today I'm forming a new business and brand for my consulting work.
+Today I'm launching a new business and identity for my consulting work.
 It's called <span class="brandsmall">Yes! and...</span>

-The purpose of forming a new brand and identity for my work is simple - it's the only way to grow my consulting practice beyond myself.
-My plan is still to stay indie but to gather additional revenue streams and work on bigger projects and <span class="brandsmall">Yes! and...</span> is the way I want to do that.
+The name is a riff on the improvisational nature of consulting - one of my strengths is being able to think on my feet without resorting to BS.
+It requires a careful understanding of the limits of my own knowledge, something I've worked hard on the past few years.

+But <span class="brandsmall">Yes! and...</span> is also about my default positive attitude.
+Consulting comes with negative connotations and I want to be known for being fun to work with and working on positive business problems for positive businesses.

 ## On Containers

-As you know - there's a lot of power in naming things.
-The brain is hard wired to attach labels to things and pattern match off them.
-So by giving my consulting work a brand that isn't simply "Tom Critchlow doing things" I can pitch for larger pieces of work and work with companies that otherwise may have been put off.
+It's a delicate balance as an independent consultant trying to understand whether I should use my own name or a brand name.
+Eventually I decided there's a value in building a container that's more than just me.
+Most of the projects I work on are me working directly with the client but occasionally I end up partnering with trusted folks or bringing in an agency I know can do a good job.
+We'll see how that evolves - I have no plans to hire people and build an agency right now.

-## On Connected Networks
+## On Connected Networks & Consulting

-I've passed work to others while I've been working.

-## On Consulting

-Consulting is improv.

-Hello world.

-I've been a freelance marketing consultant for the last 18 months - self employed and working with clients large and small.
-Today I'm forming my consulting work into a new business entity called <span class="brandsmall">Yes! and...</span>.

-## Distributed Teams

-## How to Scale Consulting

-Here's a list:

-- Some thing
-- Some other thing that maybe spans across two lines.
-How do you like them apples.
-- Some thing.

-Hello world.

-Thanks
+The lifeblood of a consultant is their referral network (hi friend! that's people like you!).
+There's a value in building a website as a marketing site but mostly it's as a digital business card for warm introductions.
+And I'm fascinated by the value I can bring to clients through *my* referral network - making intros and personal connections has a lot of value, especially for startups who don't have a network of their own.
+In this regard - expect me to write more about new models of consulting and experiments with group sessions, I have been thinking a lot recently about [small groups and consultancy](http://interconnected.org/home/2015/10/07/small_groups_and_consultancy) by Matt Webb:

+>My hunch is this: To answer a business's strategic questions, which will intrinsically involve changing that business, a more permanent solution than a visiting consultant might be to convene a small group, and spend time with it, chatting informally.

+More on this soon...

+## What does the work look like?

+So what kind of work is that I'm good at?
+And what kinds of clients am I looking for?

+My position is that I help companies define and build digital marketing capabilities.
+Some of my best work is for companies that deal in content - whether that's a media company or just a startup that runs a ton of content marketing.

+Some core questions I can help with:

+- How do you plan and scale content production without losing editorial voice?
+- What kind of marketing engine are you trying to build and what kind of talent do you need (and where do you find them?)
+- How do you build a marketing strategy for today's landscape of ever shifting attention?

+In more concrete terms - there are typically three ways of engaging with me:

+- On-site workshops where we get the interesting people in the room and work through the strategy
+- Hands-on work to build the marketing engine, this is typically embedded within your organization
+- Recruiting work, helping to understand who you're trying to hire and then finding them

+But of course, as an independent consulting practice the ways you can engage are almost limitless and the fun is in finding the right project structure that meets the client's needs directly.

+Anyway - here's a nice hello world from <span class="brandsmall">Yes! and...</span>

+If you want to get in touch; <a href="https://twitter.com/tomcritchlow">@tomcritchlow</a>, <a href="https://www.linkedin.com/in/tomcritchlow">linkedin</a> or <a href="mailto:tom@yesand.nyc">tom@yesand.nyc</a>.

+Thanks.